cogentherapeutics/bulk-tcr-beta/README.md

 This includes 3 scripts

-1) fastp - QC and pre-processing of fastq files/ multiqc to create a multisample report
+1) fastp - QC and pre-processing of fastq files/ multiqc to create a multisample report: run_fastp.sh
 2) mixcr - alignment and assembly of clonotypes from fastq files
 3) vdjtools - postprocessing/graphical and text file results for interpretation